-1.1 Please provide a high-level outline of your institution's Widening Participation policy in Higher Education and how this fits in with the institution's strategic direction.
+1.1 Please provide a high level outline of your institution's Widening Participation policy in Higher Education and how this fits in with the institution's strategic direction.

 St Mary's University College is committed to widening access and participation in higher education.
-The fundamental principle underpinning this Widening Access and Participation Plan is that it should, first and foremost, reflect our distinctive mission as a Catholic College, committed to social justice.
-Creating inclusive opportunities for the development of the whole person through access to higher education is central to our mission and informs our selection, recruitment, and retention of students.
+The fundamental principle underpinning this Widening Access and Participation Plan is that it should, first and foremost, reflect our distinctive mission and contribute to social justice in our society.
+Creating inclusive opportunities for the development of the whole person through access to higher education is central to our mission and informs our approach to the selection, recruitment, and retention of students.
+Furthermore, the WAPP is one of the College's four programmes to contribute to the 10X Vision of the Department.